sympy/sympy/doc/src/modules/physics/mechanics/examples.rst

 Here the rolling disc is formed from the contact point up, removing the need to introduce generalized speeds.
-Only 3 configuration and 3 speed variables are need to describe this system, along with the disc's mass and radius, and the local gravity. ::
+Only 3 configuration and 3 speed variables are needed to describe this system, along with the disc's mass and radius, and the local gravity. ::

   >>> from sympy import symbols, cos, sin